s5uishida/bluez-dbus-osgi/README.md

 - [Apache Commons Lang 3.9](https://commons.apache.org/proper/commons-lang/)
 - [dbus-java-with-java-utils-osgi 3.0.2](https://github.com/s5uishida/dbus-java-with-java-utils-osgi)

-I would like to thank the author of this very useful bluez-dbus code, and everyone who has committed.
+I would like to thank the author of this very useful bluez-dbus code, and all the contributors.